MicrosoftDocs/visualstudio-docs/docs/ide/how-to-increase-chances-of-a-performance-issue-being-fixed.md

 **Directly reproducible hangs**

-As described in the corresponding section on crashes, for problems that can be easily reproduced, seen on multiple machines and can be demonstrated in a small sample, the most valuable feedback reports are ones that include steps to reproduce the problem and include sample source code that demonstrates the problem.
+As described in the corresponding section on crashes, for problems that can be easily reproduced, seen on multiple machines and can be demonstrated in a small sample, the most valuable feedback reports are ones that include steps to reproduce the problem, and include sample source code that demonstrates the problem.

 **Unknown hangs**